milindchavan12/aks/README.md

 ### 4. nodes
 - Node is machine (linux) that is added to the kubernetes cluster.
-- Master node is the Brain of Kubernetes while Worker nodes (minions)
+- Master node is the Brain of Kubernetes while Worker nodes (minions) do the real work

 ### Building the docker image
 `